jkingsman/Nobody.live/PainfulSine.md

 - [ ] Question why I did this...

-- [ ] Reconsider if CSS is truly the way foward
+- [x] Reconsider if CSS is truly the way foward

      - Hint: it is not

-- [ ] Think about how grid is better than flex box
+- [x] Think about how grid is better than flex box

 - [ ] Improve High Contrast theme

-     - [ ] Add some indacation that a link or button is being hovered over,
+     - [x] Add some indacation that a link or button is being hovered over,

-          - maybe a larger border?

-          - Or prehaps dotted lines?
+          - [ ] dotted lines?

 - [ ] Add basic animations

 - [ ] Add support for "prefers-reduced-motion"

-- [ ] Make sure everything is scalable with font size
+- [x] Make sure everything is scalable with font size

 - [ ] Make that check box look nicer

-- [ ] Fix the wording on the checkbox in the footer?
+- [x] Fix the wording on the checkbox in the footer?

-     - Skinny page does not fit well, lol
+     - ~~Skinny page does not fit well, lol~~ It does now (:

 # Why did you do this?
 What have you done?